-INTIMIDATION | SECTION 13 CRIMES (DOMESTIC AND PERSONAL VIOLENCE) ACT
+INTIMIDATION & STALKING | SECTION 13 CRIMES (DOMESTIC AND PERSONAL VIOLENCE) ACT

 Intimidation is an offence under section 13(1) Crimes (Domestic and Personal Violence) Act 2007 which states: